Dusty and Sweets McGee: Reception

-Experimental filmmaker Thom Andersen praised the film for its "lyricism, sense of wonder and humor".
+Filmmaker Thom Andersen praised the film for its "lyricism, sense of wonder and humor".

 Controversy

 In 1998, film critic Leonard Maltin settled a libel suit brought by cast member Billy Gray, whom Maltin had identified in his review of the film as a real-life drug addict and dealer.
 The statement had appeared in print for nearly 25 years in Maltin's annual movie guide before Maltin publicly apologized for the error.